dlguswo333/dlguswo333.github.io/markdown/2024/03-16-en-migrate-blog-to-sveltekit-routing.md

 - `/tags`<br>
     Contains all the tags and posts with each category.
 No pagination.

+>Category and tag are different.
+>category : post is 1:N relation but tag : post is M : N relation.
+>A post may have up to one category but many tags.

 # Sveltekit Routing
 As I mentioned earlier[link][svelte-routing]
 Basically you create a folder `src/routes` which will be your app's root